Monday, May 28, 2018

 By 1999 we will be living on the moon!

 In a time long ago, when there were no search engines, we had to read something called a "book".
-If we wanted to chat with someone then that would mean leaving the house to meet up for a real conversation.
+If we wanted to chat with friends then that would mean leaving the house to meet up - in person - for a real conversation.
 Crazy times, right?
-Well, I've found something cool that takes us back to this early disconnected age that we loved.
+Well, I've found something cool that takes us back to this early disconnected age (that we loved to return to).

-ST Globe and was developed by Jean Pierre Cazes which you will find on the Page 6 website.
-I thought it was rather amusing but interesting and it definitely puts Encyclopædia Britannica to shame [ahem].
-However, my daughter was having none of it and prefers to use Siri and Google.
+ST Globe was developed by Jean Pierre Cazes which you will find on the Page 6 website.
+I thought it was rather amusing (respectfully) but very interesting.
+It definitely put Encyclopædia Britannica to shame [ahem].
+However, my daughter was having none of it and prefers to use Siri or Google.
 Sheesh, what's up with kids these days, uh?

 Grab yourself ST Globe and pretend the Internet isn't real.